aaranyak/lab-starter/responses/02_activity.md

 | Now, we know how to tell something the user, but how do we know what the user is telling us?

-| There are a few ways of getting user input like mous clicks, pressed keys and scroll wheel.
+| There are a few ways of getting user input like mouse clicks, pressed keys and scroll wheel.

 | But lets start simple.
 Our